Skip to content

 File: crates/common/chains/src/upgrade.rs

-Inside the hardfork! macro, append the new variant after the current last entry:
+Within the upgrade! macro, add the new variant just after the current final entry:

 #[cfg_attr(feature = "serde", derive(serde::Serialize, serde::Deserialize))]